Our products are Sold at veterinary practices and pharmacies.

 • Sleeping hard all day, then wide awake at 2 a.m.

-If the main thing you are seeing is night pacing, we go deep on just that here: is your senior dog pacing at night?
+If the main thing you are seeing is pacing, we go deep on just that here: why is my dog pacing?

 Why it happens

 A few things stack up at night.
 Canine cognitive dysfunction damages the brain’s sleep-wake cycle, so the normal “day is for being awake, night is for sleeping” rhythm breaks down.
-Aging dogs also make less melatonin, the hormone that signals sleep.
+Aging also affects melatonin and the body’s other sleep signals, the cues that tell your dog it is night.
 And disorientation gets worse in the dark, when the visual cues a dog uses to feel oriented are gone, which is doubly hard for the many senior dogs who also have failing vision.
 Put together, the evening becomes the scariest, most confusing part of your dog’s day.

 First, rule out the other reasons a senior dog is up at night